zhiwenh/delib/README.md

   });
 ```

-You can get an array of all previously deployed addresses with `delib.eth.contracts.addresses.getAll('contractName')`.
+You can get an array of all previously deployed addresses with `delib.contracts.addresses.getAll('contractName')`.
 The most recently deployed address is the array's last index.
 Use this to access previously deploy contracts.

 ### Execute contract methods
-**delib.eth.exec(contractName)**
+**delib.exec(contractName)**
-**delib.eth.execAt(contractName, contractAddress)**
+**delib.execAt(contractName, contractAddress)**

 It will perform a transaction (which requires gas) or if it will just call and return a value by whether or not you labeled your function with constant in your Solidity contract.